JoHarris01/OPS-Capstone-Racing-Game/README.md

 Players race on synced boards & maps and can sabotage each other (screen flash + pushback).

 ## Features
-- Real-time wireless position syncing
+- Real-time wireless board syncing
 - 2 levels with different track maps
 - Power-ups/sabotage system
-- Retro-style graphics and sounds (via piezo buzzer)
+- Retro-style graphics and sounds (via piezo buzzer-- Johanna can help with this as well)

 ## Hardware (per player)
 - Arduino Nano